-Burns was also forced to compete with a former employee who prevailed on many of Western’s workers to form a rival costume house, United Costume Company.
-Burns fought back by establishing a Hollywood branch of Western Costume.
+As motion picture production began to be channeled through established studios – most of which were located in Hollywood – it was obvious that the time had come to have a costume house that was closer to the scene of production.
+Burns established a Hollywood branch of Western Costume.
 The offices and a small portion of each department were located on Sunset Boulevard near Western Boulevard, with the bulk of wardrobe stock and the laundry housed in the big American Storage Building on Beverly Boulevard, just east of Vermont.
-Unfortunately, this competitive move undermined Burns and by 1928 he lost control of Western.
+Unfortunately, this move undermined Burns, and in 1928 he lost control of Western.

-In 1947, when it appeared that Western was undergoing another business slump, several of the studios stepped up and in a joint action, acquired controlling interest in the company.
+In 1947, when it appeared that Western was undergoing another business slump, Warners, Fox, Universal, and Columbia stepped up, and in a joint action, acquired controlling interest in the company.
 In 1950, a new management team headed by G.B.
-Howe and his assistant John Golden took over and began a major overhaul of the company’s romantic but highly obsolete methods.
-A short time later, a serious heart condition lead to Howe’s retirement and John Golden succeeded him as president.
+Howe and his assistant John Golden took over and began a major overhaul of the company’s romantic but obsolete methods.
+A short time later, a serious heart condition lead to Howe’s retirement, and John Golden succeeded him as president.
 Golden managed to revive Western Costume.
-It created all the costumes for the classic film, “The Sound of Music,” and costumed stars like Marlon Brando and Frank Sinatra, Rita Hayworth and Natalie Wood.
+It created all the costumes for the classic film, The Sound of Music (1965), and costumed stars like Marlon Brando, Frank Sinatra, Rita Hayworth, and Natalie Wood.

 In 1988, Paramount Studios bought the company.
-However, Paramount wasn’t interested in Western’s incomparable costume assets; all they wanted was its headquarters, which the studio planned to tear down and replace with an office building.
-Bidding for a buyer began yet again and in 1989, the company was sold to the Trinity Group, comprised of CAA agent Bill Haber, blockbuster author Sidney Sheldon, and businessman Paul Abramowitz who took the reins as President.
+Paramount, however, wasn’t interested in Western’s incomparable costume assets; all they wanted was its headquarters, which the studio planned to tear down and replace with an office building.
+Bidding for a buyer began yet again and in 1989, the company was sold to the Trinity Group, comprised of CAA agent Bill Haber, author Sidney Sheldon, and businessman Paul Abramowitz, who took the reins as President.